 Researchers are studying promising new cluster headache treatments, including:

 - Occipital nerve stimulation.
 Researchers are studying the effectiveness of occipital nerve stimulation, a procedure in which your surgeon implants electrodes in the back of your head and connects them to a small generator.
-The electrodes send impulses to stimulate the area of the occipital nerve, which may help block or relieve your pain signals.
+The electrodes send impulses to stimulate the area of the occipital nerve, which may block or relieve your pain signals.

 - Deep brain stimulation.
-Doctors are researching the treatment of cluster headaches using deep brain stimulation, a procedure in which your surgeon implants an electrode into a specific area of your brain (the hypothalamus) associated with the timing of cluster headache periods.
+Doctors are researching the treatment of cluster headaches with deep brain stimulation, a procedure in which your surgeon implants an electrode into a specific area of your brain (the hypothalamus) associated with the timing of cluster headache periods.
 Your surgeon connects the electrode to a generator that changes your brain's electrical impulses and may help relieve your pain.